 - Flip (I do this by placing silicone mat (or parchment paper) and second jelly pan on top and CAREFULLY and quickly flipping.)

 Go here for: Cauliflower Pizza

-These cauliflower crusts freeze nicely.
-I’ve even frozen the cauliflower pulp in a vacuum-seal bag.
+These crusts freeze nicely.
+I’ve even frozen the pulp in a vacuum-seal bag.
 I like to make make it worth dirtying my juicer, so I make three or four at a time and freeze them.
 I roll mine in waxed paper (parchment paper would also work) and place into a (2.5 gallon) extra-large plastic bag.
 I allow them to thaw before flattening onto a jelly pan.